 2.10.2.
 This manoeuvre shall decelerate the vehicle up to its full braking performance if necessary and/or may perform an automatic evasive manoeuvre, when appropriate.

-If failures are effecting the breaking or steering performance of the system, the manoeuvre shall be carried out with consideration for the remaining performance.
+If failures are effecting the braking or steering performance of the system, the manoeuvre shall be carried out with consideration for the remaining performance.

 During the evasive manoeuvre the ALKS vehicle shall not cross the lane marking (outer edge of the front tyre to outer edge of the lane marking) [unless the system is capable of confirming and has confirmed that no critical situation would result from this manoeuvre].